What Does it Mean When the Insurance Company Only Accepts a Percentage of Fault?

 Car insurance companies use comparative negligence to assign fault after a car accident.
 If you are dealing with comparative negligence, both drivers may be assigned some degree of fault for the crash.

-Let’s say you get into an accident and the insurance company only accepts 80% of the fault.
+For example, let’s say you get into an accident and the insurance company only accepts 80% of the fault.
 Maybe they claim you should have done more to avoid the accident, so they give you 20% of the fault?
 In this case, we’re talking about comparative negligence (or modified comparative negligence, depending on where you live).

 Colorado follows modified comparative negligence laws.
 After a car accident in Colorado, both insurance companies will review the details to determine how much fault each driver might have in the accident.
 Therefore, one driver may not be entirely “at-fault.”
 Instead, the liability is shared between drivers according to the accident circumstances.